 What are vector tiles?

-First, if you want to learn more about the vector tiles in general, what benefits they bring to users, why would you want to use them or what is their history, please head to the section “useful links“ at the end of the articles, where there are a few related sources listed.
+First, if you want to learn more about vector tiles in general, what benefits they bring to users, why would you want to use them or what is their history, please head to the "Useful links" section at the end of this article.
+You'll find a few related sources listed there.

-Most of the time everything is set automatically in this phase and all you have to do is clicking on the Continue button.
-However, you may want to change the Coordinate system of inputted vector data or Geographical location (Note: Assigning location visually option is not available for vector tiles).
+MapTiler Engine will automatically set the CRS and geolocation of the rendered map.
+At this point, you can proceed by clicking on the "Export" button.
+However, you may want to change the coordinate system for your map or the geographical location of your data (Note: Assigning location visually functionality is not available for vector tiles).

-MapTiler Desktop will automatically prepare output layers for your final tileset, with all of the attributes of your source vector map.
-You can rename the output layer, edit key=value attributes for the feature or remove them.
-You can also set minimal and maximal zoom levels for final tiles.
+MapTiler Engine will automatically prepare output layers for your final tileset, with all of the attributes of your source vector data.
+You can rename the output layer, edit key=value attributes for each feature or remove them.
+You can also set minimal and maximal zoom levels for the final tiles.

 Next, you'll be taken to the page where you can turn the tile compression on/off or change the tile size.
 In most cases, you'll want to leave these settings unchanged.
 You can also edit the metadata of the generated map there.
 Clicking the "Render" button will start the rendering process.